 If you require any vaccinations relating to foreign travel you need to make a telephone appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.

-It is important to make this initial appointment as early as possible -ideally 8 weeks before you travel but definitely no later than 4 weeks before you travel - as a second appointment may be required with the practice nurse to actually receive the vaccinations.
+It is important to make this initial appointment as early as possible; at least 8 weeks before you travel before you travel - as a second appointment may be required with the practice nurse to actually receive the vaccinations.